lihualei71/cfcausal/README.md

 An R package for conformal inference of counterfactuals and individual treatment effects

 ## Overview
-This R package implements weighted conformal inference-based procedures for counterfactuals and individual treatment effects proposed in the paper: [Conformal Inference of Counterfactuals and Individual Treatment Effects](https://arxiv.org/abs/).
+This R package implements weighted conformal inference-based procedures for counterfactuals and individual treatment effects proposed in our paper: [Conformal Inference of Counterfactuals and Individual Treatment Effects](https://arxiv.org/abs/2006.06138).
 It includes both the split conformal inference and cross-validation+.
 For each type of conformal inference, both conformalized quantile regression (CQR) and standard conformal inference are supported.
 It provides a pool of convenient learners and allows flexible user-defined learners for conditional mean and quantiles.

 - `conformalCf()` produces intervals for counterfactuals or outcomes with missing values in general.
 - `conformalIte()` produces intervals for individual treatment effects with a binary treatment under the potential outcome framework.